26F-Studio/Techmino/legals.md

 "PlayStation", "PS", "PlayStation Family Mark", "PS logo", "DualSense" and "Play Has No Limits" are registered trademarks or trademarks of Sony Interactive Entertainment Inc. "SONY" is a registered trademark of Sony Corporation. © 2021 Sony Interactive Entertainment LLC.

 N3TWORK is a registered trademark of N3TWORK Inc. © 2021 N3TWORK Inc.

-"EA" and "Electronic Arts" are registered trademark of Electronic Arts Inc. © 2021 Electronic Arts Inc.
+"EA" and "Electronic Arts" are registered trademarks of Electronic Arts Inc. © 2021 Electronic Arts Inc.

+Oculus Quest is a registered trademark of Facebook Technologies, LLC. © Facebook, Inc.

 GoldWave is a registered trademark of GoldWave, Inc.